branding & rebranding.

-Branding & Rebranding - The Hill Tavern
+The Hill Tavern – Rebranding

 The first logo is essentially a jump off point very similar to his since I am missing the original sketch.
-It will surface on eBay in 25 years, no doubt.
+(It will surface on eBay in 25 years, no doubt.)
 Along the way there were additions, subtractions, widening, thinning until finally we had tweaked until we could tweak no more.
-Thus was born, Looming Hope and I was on the hook for the overall aesthetic.
+Thus Looming Hope was born, and I was on the hook for the overall aesthetic.
 And so far, so good.

-Since then, 2018, Looming Hope has become quite the little start up company, benefitting the Earth twofold.
+Since 2018, Looming Hope has become quite the little start up company, benefitting the Earth twofold.
 The shirts are made from 100% recycled materials, not outsourced overseas, and a percentage of each sale, wholesale or retail, will go directly into an environmental support fund used for community cleanups and other local, environmental initiatives.
 You will see Looming Hope’s shirts all over this website, as I have become a proud part owner and I believe in every thread in every shirt.
-End rants followed by pats on ones back.
+End rants followed by pats on one’s back.

 As you can see it began with the obvious Earth shapes and all the typical things you would expect.
 From there we junked the expected from the original 4 (there were actually 8 but those have long been burned and buried) and landed with the heavy REVEL typeface with the hands holding the Earth.
 While I liked the direction, there was something far too heavy about it.
 The text plus the Earth just felt like it weighed a ton.
 Referring back to the original four sketches, I revisited the leaf and it happened to lighten everything up.
 In fact, it is one of my prouder moments, not only because of what it stands for, but because I succeeded in making one of the heaviest logotypes in existence feel light by changing just one element.